 GRE scores that schools claim for their incoming M.S.

 students.
-Notice that everybody has a high
+Everybody has a high

-Quantitative score, and that the highest Verbal score
+Quantitative score, and the highest Verbal score

 doesn't overlap the lowest Quantitive.
 The Analytical is

-higher than 3.7.
+the writing part.
 Many times, schools will give some

 indication on their web sites of what scores are